Bharati-M/Sales-Dashboard/README.md

 # Sales-Dashboard
+# Project Objective
-This project is an interactive Power BI dashboard designed to analyze and visualize sales data.
-It provides key business insights to help in decision-making by tracking and monitoring important sales metrics.
+The objective of this project is to analyze and visualize sales data using Power BI to uncover actionable business insights.